-- Passport
+- A Passport

-- Letter from University to confirm you are a registered student
+- ❖ Letter from University to confirm you are a registered student

 - Maynooth University student card

 - Evidence of medical insurance

 - ♦ Bank statement or evidence that you have sufficient funds to support yourself during your stay.
-The current minimum balance is €3,000 (or €1,500 if you are studying for only one semester). - ❖ For full year/full degree students: This minimum amount must be shown in an Irish bank account. - For one semester student: a home bank account will be accepted with an original bank statement. - Payment of €300.
+The current minimum balance is €1,500 if you are studying for only one semester. - ❖ For full year/full degree students: This minimum amount of €3000 must be shown in an Irish bank account. - For one semester students: a home bank account will be accepted with an original bank statement. - Payment of €300.
 This can be paid by credit/debit card or bank giro which is issued to you at your local Garda station.
 You must then take this form to a bank and pay the fee and return it to the station.

-NOTE: You must renew your GNIB card annually.
+NOTE: You must renew your IRP card annually.
 Each student is responsible for maintaining a valid immigration card.
-The International Office will explain the immigration process to you at orientation and assist in arranging appointments.